LukasMurdock/degreelessmarketing/_posts/2020-10-21-referral-program.md

 > over 30% of our total subscribers and is the “secret sauce” that makes our growth flywheel spin.
 It’s helped turn readers into evangelists and evangelists into walking advertisements.
 It’s the ultimate 1 + 1 = 3 scenario that makes all of our acquisition channels X times more effective.

-Morning Brew reminds readers every day by constantly changing what referral rewards a reader sees on any given day based on their referral count and motivates through a real-time counter of how many referrals someone has, alongside “You’re only X referrals away from receiving Y!”
+Every day Morning Brew reminds readers by constantly changing what referral rewards a reader sees based on their referral count and motivates through a real-time counter of how many referrals someone has, alongside “You’re only X referrals away from receiving Y!”